Exploring Pose-Guided Imitation Learning for Robotic Precise Insertion: PROPOSED APPROACH

-Our method is built upon diffusion policy, which leverages a conditional denoising diffusion model that conditions on observation pose $\mathbf{O}_{t}$, then denoises a random Gaussian noise into actions $\mathbf{A}_{t}$.
+Our method is built upon a diffusion policy, which leverages a conditional denoising diffusion model conditioned on the observation pose $\mathbf{O}_{t}$, which denoises Gaussian noise noise into actions $\mathbf{A}_{t}$.
 Specifically, starting from a Gaussian noise $\mathbf{A}_{t}^{k}$, the denoising network $\varepsilon_{\theta }$ performs $K$ iterations to gradually denoise a random noise $A_{t}^{k}$ into the noise-free action $\mathbf{A}_{t}^{0}$,

-where $\alpha_{k}$, $\gamma_{k}$ and $\sigma_{k}$ are hyperparameters related to $k$ in noise schedule.
+where $\alpha_{k}$, $\gamma_{k}$ and $\sigma_{k}$ are hyperparameters associated with step k in the noise schedule.
 This process is also called the reverse process \cite{ho2020denoising}.
 Mean squared error (MSE) loss is employed as the objective function to supervise the prediction of object pose:

-where $\epsilon^{k}$ is the noise at $k$ iteration, $\hat{\alpha}_{k}$ and $\hat{\beta}_{k}$ are noise schedule that performs one step noise adding \cite{ho2020denoising}.
-The rotation is represented as R6D \cite{wang2021gdr}, a continuous 6-dimensional representation for $R$ in $SO(3)$, which has proven promising.
-We use the diffusion policy with convolutional network.
-And DDIM \cite{song2020denoising} is utilized as the noise scheduler and use sample prediction instead of epsilon prediction.
+where $\epsilon^{k}$ is the noise at iteration $k$, $\hat{\alpha}_{k}$ and $\hat{\beta}_{k}$ are noise-schedule coefficients used for the one-step forward noising process \cite{ho2020denoising}.
+The rotation is represented as R6D \cite{wang2021gdr}, a continuous 6D representation for $SO(3)$ that avoids discontinuities (e.g., quaternion sign ambiguity) and is empirically stable for regression and generative modeling.
+We use a diffusion policy with a convolutional network (U-Net).
+DDIM \cite{song2020denoising} is utilized as the noise scheduler, and we use sample prediction instead of epsilon prediction.

-\textbf{End-effector Action Generation} The entire insertion process focuses solely on the source object pose relative to the target object.
-When the target object pose changes, the generated source object pose trajectory will adapt accordingly.
-As a result, the end-effector motion is guided by the source object pose trajectory generated by the diffusion policy.
-The pose transformation at each inference step during the entire insertion process is shown in Alg. \ref{alg:pose_diffusion_policy}.
-This approach enables highly dynamic closed-loop control and is minimally affected by hand-eye calibration error or robotic repeatability error, which is analyzed in Section. \ref{Further}.
+\textbf{End-effector Action Generation.} At each timestep, the policy predicts a desired relative pose $T_{t}^{s,\mathrm{des}}$ in the target frame.
+We convert it to a desired source pose in the camera frame via $T_{c}^{s,\mathrm{des}} = T_c^t\, T_{t}^{s,\mathrm{des}}$, and then into the robot base frame using the calibrated $T_b^c$.
+The end-effector command is computed using the (estimated) grasp transform between the gripper and the source object.
+This receding-horizon closed-loop execution uses the \emph{relative} object geometry as feedback, which reduces sensitivity to global placement errors.
+Full transformation details are provided in Alg.~\ref{alg:pose_diffusion_policy}.